- Safety and Health Topics

-- Home Healthcare Workers: How to Prevent Violence on the Job [517 KB PDF, 2 pages].
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012–118, (2012, February).
+- Home Healthcare Workers: How to Prevent Violence on the Job.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-118, (February 2012).

 - Workplace Violence Prevention Strategies and Research Needs.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2006-144, (2006, September).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2006-144, (September 2006).

 - Preventing Homicide in the Workplace.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-109, (1995, May).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-109, (May 1995).
 Helps employers and employees to identify high-risk occupations and workplaces, informs employers and employees about their risks, encourages employers and employees to evaluate risk factors in their workplaces and implement protective measures, and encourages researchers to gather more detailed information about occupational homicide and to develop and evaluate protective measures.

-- New Directions from the Field: Victims' Rights and Services for the 21st Century, Business Community.
-US Department of Justice (DOJ), Chapter 12 of the New Directions report on crime victims, (1998, August).
-Also available as a 145 KB PDF, 12 pages.
+- New Directions from the Field: Victims Rights and Services for the 21st Century (PDF).
+U.S. Department of Justice (DOJ), Chapter 12 of the New Directions report on crime victims, (August 1998).
 Deals with victims rights and services in the business environment, and contains a section on workplace violence and provides practical advice for the business community on assisting the victims of workplace violence.

-- Dealing with Workplace Violence: A Guide for Agency Planners.
-US Office of Personnel Management (OPM).
-Also available as a 2 MB PDF, 156 pages.
+- Dealing with Workplace Violence: A Guide for Agency Planners (PDF).
+U.S. Office of Personnel Management (OPM).
 Assists those who are responsible for establishing workplace violence initiatives at their agencies.
 This handbook is the result of a cooperative effort of many federal agencies sharing their expertise in preventing and dealing with workplace violence.

 State and Local Guidance

-- A Comprehensive Guide for Employers and Employees [100 KB PDF, 29 pages].
+- A Comprehensive Guide for Employers and Employees *.
 Provides guidance to develop and implement a workplace violence prevention program.
 Includes model policy, sample forms, threat and assault log, five warning signs of escalating behavior, sample workplace weapons policy, sample policy about domestic violence in the workplace and personal conduct to minimize violence.